S. C. Johnson Logo

 S. C. Johnson & Son Logo 1939

-In 1928 the grandson of the founder, another Herbert Fisk, was already at the helm of the family business.
+In 1928, the grandson of the founder, another Herbert Fisk, was already at the helm of the family business.
 He was in no hurry to change the visual identity.
-Before that, he had time to register the company as a corporation, since it had more than four subsidiaries, and to develop the hit floor care Glo-Coat.
+Before that, he had time to register the company as a corporation because it had more than 4 subsidiaries and to develop the hit floor-care product Glo-Coat.
 The new logo was introduced in time for the completion of the modern headquarters.

 It is the new office that is depicted on the emblem.
 Added to the image is a cloud floating by, which makes it clear how tall the complex is – it’s higher than the clouds.
 Over the years, the Johnsons have managed to build a veritable empire.
 It is this greatness and prosperity that the emblem reflects.